 Business registrations

-If you conduct a business, you may need to comply with tax obligations.
+You and your business need to comply with tax obligations.
 These could require you to register for:

 Fair trading